jolson490/FantasyFootball/README.md

 * And for the NFL players data, I used a copy of http://www.scoresheet.com/FB\_2015\_num.xls (from http://www.scoresheet.com/FB\_map.php) and then I modified the data from that spreadsheet to create the SQL commands in data.sql - to summarize the player data:
     * the players who played in 2015,
     * and their total fantasy points from 2014.

+## Future State (To-do List)

+ * Change the user interface code from JSP to something else - perhaps AngularJS or Thymeleaf.
+ * Change the controller code to REST services (with JSON).

+ * Add automated tests.
+ * Introduce CI/CD - so that each pushed commit (in Github) automatically kicks off a build, runs tests, and if successful then the updated application gets deployed; use AWS CodePipeline to setup/integrate the following:
+    * this GitHub repository
+    * a CI server (e.g. Jenkins) to do Maven builds - running in a stand-alone AWS EC2 instance
+    * Elastic Beanstalk

+ * Instead of a static copy of NFL player data (from scoresheet.com), consider utilizing a public API (e.g. http://api.fantasy.nfl.com/) so this application always has the latest player data.

 ## Reference Info